 PVC Pipe Stormwater - 90mm or 100mm?
 Plumbing Supplies

-- The slope of the pipe effects the flow rate.
-So it is not simply the case a 100mm stormwater pipe will always have a greater flow rate than a 90mm stormwater pipe
+Firstly, it's important to note that the slope of the pipe affects the flow rate, so it's not simply a case of a 100mm stormwater pipe always having a greater flow rate than a 90mm stormwater pipe.

-- For extra rigidity it makes sense to go fro a HDPE pipe as opposed to a PVC pipe.
-It will cost more but it is extremely hard to break a HDPE pipe and it will simply deform.
-You can also think of using a DWV pipe (Drain Waste & Vent pipe).
-The DWV pipe is made of sewer grade PVC and is much stronger than stormwater PVC
+Secondly, if you're looking for extra rigidity, it makes sense to consider a HDPE pipe as opposed to a PVC pipe.
+While it will cost more, it's extremely hard to break a HDPE pipe, and it will simply deform.
+Additionally, you can consider using a DWV pipe (Drain Waste & Vent pipe) made of sewer grade PVC, which is much stronger than stormwater PVC.

-Plumbersbest.com.au stock a large range of plumbing supplies such as shower heads, shower head washers, teflon tape, duct tape to make your life easier !
-We supply Australian standard products Australia wide. and in most cases dispatch on the same day.Hope you enjoyed the above the information.
-Talk to you soon.
-Stay safe.
+At Plumbersbest.com.au, we pride ourselves on offering a wide range of quality plumbing supplies such as hower heads, shower head washers, teflon tape, duct tape to make your life easier.
+We supply Australian standard products Australia-wide and dispatch on the same day in most cases.